planetarium/agent8-templates/basic-3d-quarterview/PROJECT.md

 ## Project Summary

 This project is a 3D game where players control a character from a quarter view perspective.
 The game features character animations, physics-based movement, and a 3D environment.
-Players can control the character using keyboard and mouse to perform various actions (walking, running, jumping, attacking, etc.).
+Players can control the character using keyboard to perform various actions (idle, running, jumping, attacking, etc.).
 This project is intended for single-player gameplay with an emphasis on character control and animation.

 ## Implementation Strategy